-Ranking of Applicants: Students who have met all application requirements will be ranked based on the total number of points earned on the application.
-Up to twenty-four students earning the highest scores will be offered provisional acceptance in the OTA program.
+Ranking of Applicants: Students who have met all application requirements listed above will be ranked based on the total number of points earned on the application.
+Up to 24 students who have earned the minimal number of points on the application materials will be offered provisional acceptance.
+For full acceptance in the OTA program, students will also need to complete the following items listed before starting spring semester (specific date will be provided to students at OTA Program Orientation).